rananna/bttf-alarm-clock/readme.md

 4. Insert the SD card into the DFPlayer Mini module.

 ### 4. Flash the Firmware

-1.  **Install Your Development Environment**: You can compile and upload this sketch using either the traditional **Arduino IDE** or **Visual Studio Code** with the [Arduino Maker Workshop](https://marketplace.visualstudio.com/items?itemName=TheLastOutpostWorkshop.arduino-maker-workshop) extension.
-After setting up your chosen IDE, make sure to install the ESP32 board definitions.
+1.  **Set Up Your IDE**: This project can be compiled using the **Arduino IDE** or **PlatformIO** (in an editor like VS Code).
+    *   **Arduino IDE**: Install the ESP32 board definitions.
+    *   **PlatformIO**: The `platformio.ini` file should handle the setup automatically.
-2.  **Install Libraries**: Using the Library Manager in your IDE, install all the libraries listed in the [Software & Libraries](#software--libraries) section.
+2.  **Install Libraries**: Using your IDE's Library Manager, install all the libraries listed in the Software & Libraries section.
 3.  **Configure Default Time Zone (Optional)**: The time zone can be set from the web interface later.
 However, to set the initial default, open the `.ino` file and find the `timezoneString` in the `defaultSettings` struct.
 Change it to match your local time zone.
-You can find a list of valid POSIX TZ strings online.
+You can find a list of valid POSIX TZ strings here.
-4.  **Upload Code**: Select your ESP32 board and the correct COM port, then upload the sketch.
+4.  **Upload Code**: Select your ESP32 board model and the correct COM port, then compile and upload the sketch.
 ### 5. WiFi Configuration

 1. On the first boot (or after resetting WiFi credentials), the clock will create its own WiFi network with the SSID `bttf-clock`.